 Drax Power Station, United Kingdom

-Labelled as the largest, cleanest and most efficient coal-fired power station in the UK, the 4,000MW Drax plant supplies around 7% of the UK's electricity needs.
-Drax is located in Selby, Yorkshire (UK), and is owned by Drax Power Limited (the operating subsidiary of Drax Group).
+Labelled as the largest, cleanest and most efficient coal-fired power station in the UK, the 4,000MW Drax plant supplies 7% of the country's electricity needs.
+Drax is located in Selby, Yorkshire (UK), and owned by Drax Power (the operating subsidiary of Drax Group).

 The upgrade project was completed in June 2012 and increased the plant's efficiency by 40%.

-Siemens won a multi million order from Drax Power in March 2013 for the supply and installation of three intermediate pressure (IP) steam turbine modules at the station.
-The IP modules will be produced at Siemens' factory located at Mülheim an der Ruhr in Germany.
+Siemens won a multimillion order from Drax Power in March 2013 for the supply and installation of three intermediate pressure (IP) steam turbine modules at the station.
+The IP modules were produced at Siemens' factory located at Mülheim an der Ruhr in Germany.

-Each IP module weighs about 63.5t and will have 26 rows of blades.
-The first module is scheduled to be installed in 2014, and the installation is expected to be completed in 2015.
+Each IP module weighs 63.5t and has 26 rows of blades.
+The first module was installed in 2014, and the installation was completed in 2015.

 Emissions from the plant are controlled.
 The generators are fitted with flue gas desulphurisation (FGD) equipment that removes 90% of sulphur dioxide (SO2) from emissions.
 Drax also uses retrofitting boosted over fire air (BOFA) technology for its boilers to reduce emissions of oxides of nitrogen (NOX).

-Clyde Bergemann Doncaster (CBD) will install its turnkey solution at the Drax Power station, as part of a contract signed in January 2014, to separate biomass ash storage silo in the vicinity of the current storage bunkers to receive and store ash from current pneumatic ash systems.
+Clyde Bergemann Doncaster (CBD) installed its turnkey solution at the Drax Power station, as part of a contract signed in January 2014, to separate biomass ash storage silo in the vicinity of the current storage bunkers to receive and store ash from current pneumatic ash systems.

 Drax employs 560 people and supports many other local jobs indirectly.
 It is also a major customer for the UK's remaining coalmines.